Academic Regulations

 Dean's List

-To be eligible for the Dean's Honor List, which is published each fall and spring semester, a student must have earned a grade point average of no less than 3.50 while earning a minimum of 12 semester hours in which at least 1 semester hour is graded credit.
-Students who earn a minimum of 12 semester hours in field experience, practicum, internship or cooperative education courses that are offered only as nongraded credit are eligible for the Dean's Honor List.
-A Dean's Honor List is not compiled for the summer session, nor does the list include graduate students.
+To be eligible for the Dean's List, which is published each fall and spring semester, an undergraduate student must have earned a grade point average of no less than 3.50 while earning a minimum of 12 semester hours in which at least 1 semester hour is graded credit.
+Students who earn a minimum of 12 semester hours in field experience, practicum, internship or cooperative education courses that are offered only as nongraded credit are eligible for the Dean's List.
+Undergraduate and graduate semester hours will be combined to meet minimum credit hour requirements for students in combined (graduate/undergraduate) degree programs who have not yet finished their bachelor's degree but meet the 3.50 undergraduate GPA minimum.
+A Dean's List is not compiled for the summer session, nor does the list include graduate students.

 Graduation with Honors